Horizontal curves of hyperbolic metrics: Injectivity radius along horizontal curves

 \begin{lemma} Let $g(t)$ be a horizontal curve of hyperbolic metrics on a closed oriented surface $M$, for $t$ in some interval $I$.
 Then there exists a constant $K_0<\infty$ depending only on the genus of $M$ such that for any $x\in M$ and almost all $t\in I$ (indeed, for every $t$ at which \eqref{inj_fn} is differentiable) we have \beq \bigg|\ddt \left[\inj_{g(t)}(x)\right]^{\half}\bigg|\leq K_0 \norm{\partial_t g}_{L^2(M,g(t))}. \eeq \end{lemma}

 As alluded to above, if we see each $g(t)$ as representing a point in Teichm\"uller space, then the quantity $\norm{\partial_t g}_{L^2(M,g(t))}$ on the right-hand side of \eqref{est:inj-weaker-copy2} is, up to normalisation, the speed of $g(t)$ with respect to the Weil-Petersson metric.
+Of course, if one restricts this estimate to points $x$ of least injectivity radius, then one recovers a very weak form of the well-known lower bound on the Weil-Peterson distance to the boundary of Teichm\"uller space as found in the work of Wolpert \cite{wolpert07}, for example.
+We are most concerned with the estimate for general $x$ and estimates that are specific to the differential geometric viewpoint of Teichm\"uller theory.

 \brmk Recall that for any point $x$ in a complete hyperbolic surface $(M,g)$ other than the entire hyperbolic plane, there exists at least one unit speed geodesic $\si:[0,2\inj_{g}(x)]\to M$ starting and ending at $x$, that is homotopically nontrivial, and minimises length over all homotopically nontrivial curves that start and end at $x$. \ermk